mhvis/solar/README.md

 PVOutput.org uploader for the following Samil Power inverters: SolarRiver TD series, SolarRiver TL-D series, SolarLake TL series.

-Multiple inverter support is being implemented (requires a small change).
-See the [issues](https://github.com/mhvis/solar/issues) page for all to-do's.

 I use it for my system [here](http://pvoutput.org/intraday.jsp?sid=44819).

 ## Usage

 * Ensure both the system you're running this script on and the inverter are on the same network.
-* Create a user account for PVOutput.org and set-up your system.
-Get an API key from the account settings page.
-* Put your API key and system ID in `samil_upload.ini`.
+* Obtain your PVOutput.org data (API key, system ID) and put this in `samil_upload.ini`.
+If you have multiple inverters, see the next section for advanced configurations.
+* Make sure Python 3 is installed.
-* Run `samil_upload.py`:
+* Run `samil_upload.py` with the command `./samil_upload.py`

-`./samil_upload.py`

-(Running it automatically on system startup can be achieved with `cron` or `rc.local`.)
+Running it automatically on system startup can be achieved with `cron` or `rc.local`.

 If your system has multiple network interfaces, you can optionally force the script to use the correct one by specifying the system's IP address on the